Online Safety

 SMART Rules we follow

 Online Safety is a huge part of our curriculum at Legh Vale.
-To keep our children safe online, we have half termly assemblies and also discuss Online Safety through our daily lessons.
+To keep our children safe online, we have assemblies and also discuss Online Safety through our daily lessons.

 Click here for information from the NSPCC to keep your child safe online.